 Mark Dayton is Minnesota's 40th Governor.
 He was born in Minneapolis and raised in a house in Long Lake, where his father still lives today.
-He has two grown sons, Eric (29) and Andrew (26), and lives in St. Paul with his three German Shepherds, Mesabi, Itasca, and Wanamingo (Mingo).
+He has two grown sons, Eric and Andrew.
+Mark became a grandfather in 2013 when Eric and his wife, Cory had their first child, Hugo.
+Mark lives in St. Paul with his two German Shepherds, Mesabi and Wanamingo (Mingo).

 Mark attended Long Lake Elementary School and Blake School in Hopkins.
 He loved hockey, and it was his childhood dream to be the starting goalie on the U.S. Olympic Hockey Team!
 He didn’t make it, but he was named an All-State goalie his senior year in high school.
 He graduated, cum laude, from Yale University, where he also played Division I hockey.